TheImagingSource/tiscamera/doc/pages/supported-devices.rst

 #################

 All `The Imaging Source` cameras can be addressed under Linux.
 Some legacy hardware is not supported by the tiscamera libraries.
+Exceptions to these rules will be explicitly stated in the table.

 .. list-table:: compatability list
    :header-rows: 1